 - Generating insight for decision-making

 The list goes on.
 Lead generation is a multi-faceted, multi-discipline activity.
-It can start with networking.
-It extends to straight advertising.
-It can incorporate a variety of tools, channels and techniques.
+Whether it begins with networking and extends to straight advertising, business development can incorporate a variety of tools, channels and techniques.

 How many Touch Points are needed?

 It’s a generally well-accepted principle amongst marketing folk that there needs to be a number of customer touch points.
 That’s before a prospective client will consider bringing on new providers.
 In some ways though, we could liken the statement about touch points to the old joke ‘How many…. does it take to change a lightbulb?’

 It’s a heavily marketing-jargonized expression that asks us all to consider how many times a prospect needs to see you or hear from you before they will engage.
 I’m sure that there has been a lot of empirical research on the subject.
 However, whether it’s 2, 4, 6 or 8, the reality is that, at any given time, only a small percentage of prospects will engage.
 Every so often, you get lucky and hit the bullseye first time.
 Sometimes a chance contact will lead to immediate opportunities.
 More realistically though, it’s likely that there will be a period of consideration and a beauty parade of prospective suppliers before the purchase of goods and services where a sizable value of sale is concerned.

 If only every method of business development worked like a dream.
 Sadly, that’s rare.
 Even big brands deploy a variety of different tools and channels in order to identify fresh business opportunities to feed their hungry sales teams.

 Large companies recognise the need to profile and segment their audiences, to craft compelling propositions and messaging and to use a multi-channel approach.
 Organisations spend a lot of money crafting white papers and videos and distributing them across social media platforms.
 They hire expensive sales people.
 They spread the net wide.